LovelyBuggies/LovelyBuggies.github.io/_posts/2020-02-25-boost_hist_dev.md

 - I also tried to symlink "ninja-build" to "ninja" according to `# ln -s /usr/bin/ninja /usr/bin/ninja-build` OR `# ln -s /usr/local/bin/ninja /usr/local/bin/ninja-build`.
 But the error still existed.

 Considering I don't have to build two test enviroment, I continued my exploration using pip.

+#### Rebuild Error

+When trying to rebuild in a different director by `pip3 install -e .`, we will meet some problem `boost-hist already exist.`

+- The simplest solution is to change your project folder.
+You can see the existed installation in the last line of error thrown.

+#### Pytest Lacks Module

+When we are testing using `python3 -m pytest`, a normal error is `ModuleNotFoundError: No module named 'pybind11_tests'`.
+Why this happens?
+How to deal with it?